 At SPECTRA, we love photographers.
 We want people to come to the festival and feel able to take as many photos as they like and share them with the world, but we need to ask you to do so with consideration for our other visitors and to ensure the site stays safe.
 With that in mind, we have some top tips and advice on making the most of your visit to Aberdeen’s festival of light.

 Avoid our busiest days or times

-If you’re planning to photograph the festival then it might be worth coming on a Thursday or Sunday and a little later in the evening.
+If you’re planning to photograph the festival then it might be worth coming on a Thursday or a little later in the evening.
 Avoiding our busiest times means you have more space to plan your shots and you can get a better view of the installations.

 Check the programme in advance and plan

 Work out your route before you come and think about the angles you want to shoot.
 Have a list of shots you want to get during your visit and try to nail them first so you don’t run out of time.
 It’s easy to lose track of time when you’re focused on getting the right exposure.

 Take a monopod instead of your tripod